GSA-TTS/FAC/docs/architecture/decisions/0010-use-sam-api-for-uei-validation.md

 * SAM.gov requests should be limited
 * SAM.gov downtime should be addressed
 * SAM.gov entity data may be private and should be limited in what it returns

+## Note
+Was previously ADR 0007; renamed/renumbered when PDRs and ADRs were merged.